cambridge-ceu/GitHub-matters/docs/Notes.md

 make install
 ```
 and by default the executables will be put to ~/bin.
 Additional notes regarding a recent version are available from <https://cambridge-ceu.github.io/csd3/applications/git.html>.

+## GitHub 2-factor authentication (2FA)

+This will become effective from 12 October 2023, for which MicroSoft authenticator app is required.

+See also <https://github.com/settings/security> and <https://docs.github.com/articles/about-two-factor-authentication> for more information.

+To save recovery code, visit <https://github.com/settings/auth/recovery-codes>.

+For questions, visit <https://support.github.com>; for support, contact support via visiting [The GitHub support page](https://github.com/contact).

 ## GitHub actions